spanner888/CamScripts/README.md

 CamScripts macros create and configure *every* step of [FreeCAD CAM process](https://wiki.freecad.org/CAM_Workbench).

-Images below, capture output of the macros which created all Library ToolBits, Operations, ToolControllers and many key properties, including assigning ToolControllers to Operations.
+Image below shows output created by macros including:

+  - Imported csv data created Library ToolBits using different automatic naming and numbering rules,
+  - Operations, ToolControllers, with key properties values set,
+  - Assigning ToolControllers to Operations,
-Speed and Feed example calculations from new Materials Machinabilty work is shown in report view.
+  - Speed and Feed example calculations from new Materials Machinabilty work is shown in report view.

 PostProcessed gcode and Sanity check report were also created and saved, but not shown.

-Tool data can be imported from csv and added in bulk to the current FreeCAD Tool Library Tool list.
-Powerful automatic naming rules can be used.
-Examples are shown in IMAGEXXX

 ![Import, Rules, Full process condensed example](./images/Import_RulesFull_process.png)